Tribal Elder and Self appointed conscience for humankind

 Humanity has a fatal disease - its symptoms include runaway greed, our insane economic system, denial, starvation, unburnable oil, global warming, the wobbling polar jet stream, selfish corporations and ineffective corrupt government.
 Humans are rapidly destroying our one and only spaceship's life support systems: Earth's atmosphere and oceans, commons we all must share, are threatened, perhaps irreparably.
 Faith in rapture and/or technology will not save us from human nature.
 If humans are to survive, we must confront reality and find ways to control human instincts, including our greed, tribal loyalties, and our innate urge to procreate.
 Our descendants, if any, will have to live much more frugally and spread out than we have.

 For me, the greatest thing we as humans have ever accomplished is the construction of human knowledge: for the first and only time in the long 3.5 billion year history of life on Earth, a product of natural selection has recognized the very process by which we came to be.
 Balfour's "matter will know itself no longer" sends chills up my spine!
 I want to see the Library of Congress miniaturized and millions of copies sent out into space so that a record of what we managed to accomplish here before we exterminated ourselves will endure long after we're gone.

 The current lengthy worldwide economic recession is just the beginning of the end of the comfortable existence we enjoyed so much in the past.
 I wouldn't want to be a youngster facing the dismal future.
 The saddest thing is that humans could have been almost God-like stewards of our one and only spaceship.
 Earth was pretty durable, we could have kept it a nice liveable place for all our fellow Earthlings for many millennia to come, but instead we got into the life support center and trashed it, breaking everything we could (especially the atmosphere and oceans).
 The enormous disparity between what humans could have been and what we in fact are is just plain tragic.

 Read Can Humans Share Spaceship Earth?

-Watch Why Can't We Humans Share Spaceship Earth? (takes a while to load)
+Watch Why Can't We Humans Share Spaceship Earth?
+(PPT - takes a while to load)